Make an Emergency Donation

 As a member of the Humanitarian Coalition, Oxfam was part of a joint fundraising appeal with 11 other trusted Canadian aid agencies.
 We worked with local partners to assess how to help those who lost their homes in the Beirut explosion.

 A disaster of this scale and magnitude meant hundreds of thousands of people needed immediate aid including food, shelter, water, fuel, protection, as well as support to rebuild their lives and livelihoods well into the future.

 Oxfam undertook a rapid assessment to understand the extent of needs and how to best support our partners.

 Your generous donations to Oxfam helped us to deliver the aid that was so desperately needed.
-Thanks to our donors, the Humanitarian Coalition and a matching fund from the Government of Canada, together we raised more than $16 million dollars to support people during the Lebanon crisis.
+Thanks to our donors, the Humanitarian Coalition and a matching fund from the Government of Canada, together we raised $19 million dollars to support people during the Lebanon crisis.

 Through local partners, we provided:

 - Emergency housing